 Each of this church's expressions - congregations, synods, and the churchwide organization—has a constitution.
-These documents describe the purpose and function of each expression, and each constitution includes specific language that guides the work of that expression.
+These documents describe the purpose and function of each expression, and each constitution includes specific language that guides the ministry of that expression.
 Because these documents are so important to the work of the church, it is essential that constitutions are updated regularly.

 Updating Congregational Constitutions

-There are many steps to the process of updating a congregational constitution.
-This is to ensure that the review process is thorough.
+There are many steps to the process of updating a congregational constitution, which ensures that the review process is thorough and complete.
 The final document should reflect the needs of the church and the will of the people.
-Here is the general outline of the process:
+Questions about updating congregational consitutions can be directed to Pastor Julie Monnard via email or by calling the Northern Illinois Synod Office.

 • Congregational Draft.